zephyrproject-rtos/zephyr/samples/sensor/mcp9600/README.rst

 Sample Output
 =============
 To check output of this sample , any serial console program can be used.
 This example uses screen on OS X with a frdm_kw41z development board.
+On other OS's this is usually ACM0.

 .. code-block:: console